State Rep. Dan Forestal

 Forestal has dedicated his life to serving his community.
 He is an active member in Firefighters Local 416, the International Association of Firefighters, and the Indianapolis Fire Department’s Emerald Society.
 Forestal’s community involvement has included working with Habitat for Humanity, the Knights of Columbus and the Wheeler Mission.
 He received the Good Neighbor Award from the Community Heights Neighborhood in his district.

 A graduate of Roncalli High School, Forestal also has an associate’s degree in fire science from Ivy Tech Community College, a degree in public safety administration from IUPUI and a degree in public administration from Indiana University’s School of Public and Environmental Affairs.

 Forestal has been chosen for several leadership academies, including the Bowhay Institute for Legislative Leadership Development, the NCSL Emerging Leaders Program, and the Council of State Government’s Henry Toll Fellowship.
-He currently serves as Assistant Democratic Whip.

 Rep. Dan Forestal serves as the leading voice for the Indiana House Democrats on transportation issues.
 He has fought for fair and equitable road funding, and led the way in seeking reforms to the state’s license branches that resulted in $60 million in overcharged fees being returned to taxpayers.
 He is also a key player in the ongoing fight against identity theft.

 If you require assistance from Rep. Dan Forestal, please utilize the form below.
 Alternatively, you can call or write a letter by using the information below.